Skip to article frontmatterSkip to article content

 Example: Numerical integration of vertical launch

 Determine the burnout velocity and maximum height achieved by launching the German V-2 rocket, assuming a vertical launch.
 Take into account drag, the variation of atmospheric density with altitude, and the variation of gravity with altitude.
-Use a forward difference numerical scheme (i.e., forward Euler) to solve the system of equations.
+Use an explicit numerical method to solve the system of equations.

 Given data: